Ashley Judd

-Ashley Tyler Ciminella, known professionally as Ashley Judd (born April 19, 1968), is an American actress and activist.
-She grew up in a family of performing artists, the daughter of country music singer Naomi Judd and the half-sister of country music singer Wynonna Judd.
-Her acting career has spanned more than three decades, and she has become heavily involved in global humanitarian efforts and political activism.
-Judd made her television debut in 1991 with a guest role on Star Trek: The Next Generation and her film debut in 1992's Kuffs.
+Ashley Tyler Ciminella (born April 19, 1968), known professionally as Ashley Judd, is an American actress.
+She grew up in a family of performing artists, and is a daughter of singer Naomi Judd and the half-sister of singer Wynonna Judd.
+Her acting career has spanned more than three decades, and she has been involved in global humanitarian efforts and political activism.
+Judd made her television debut in 1991 with a guest role on two episodes of Star Trek: The Next Generation and her film debut in 1992's Kuffs.